First Grade Learning Objectives

-- The student will be able to identify a preselected topic for research.
+- Student will be able to identify a preselected topic for research.

-- The student will know we make connections (text to self, text to text and text to world).
+- Student will know we make connections (text to self, text to text and text to world).

-- The student will recognize realistic fiction, fairy tales and fantasies when a book in one of these genres is read to them.
+- Student will recognize realistic fiction, fairy tales and fantasies when a book in one of these genres is read to them.

-- Students will understand what a book spine is and why a shelf marker is necessary.
+- Student will understand what a book spine is and why a shelf marker is necessary.

-- Students will follow the norms and procedures that are in place for the library, such as check in and check out.
+- Student will follow the norms and procedures that are in place for the library, such as check in and check out.

-- Students will begin to sort and locate books to the first letter using the author’s last name.
+- Student will begin to sort and locate books to the first letter using the author’s last name.